traderres/webClass/learnSpringBoot/lessons/lesson_plan.md

    1. Setup a maven profile that will replace logback.xml and application.yaml with different files (for production)
    1. Tell maven to run "npm install" when running npm clean install
    1. Tell maven to include the build-user, build-time, jenkins build name into the manifest uber jar

-1. Handling Java Exceptions
-   1. What happens when controller method throws an exception?
-   1. How to gracefully handle exceptions in a controller
-   1. Setup a generic Exception handler to log all errors
-   1. Create your own "404 not found" page template -- e.g., 404.html file

-1. Handling File Uploads

 1. How to Create an "About" Page that displays the MANIFEST.MF
    1. Adjust Maven to create a manifest.txt